w3c/wai-easy-checks/content/keyboard-focus.md

 Many people cannot use a mouse and rely on the keyboard to interact with the Web and need to see where they are.

-Keyboard focus is the ability to see which interactive element - link, button, form field - you might have moved to with the tab key.
+Visible keyboard focus indicates which interactive element - link, button, form field - you might have moved to with the tab key.

 ## Who depends on Keyboard Focus?